Most often used as a meat rub, Caribbean Jerk seasoning is a hot mixture of dry spices with a Jamaican origin.

 A stone mortar has more effect since the spices rub against the mineral-rich stone and that does create a difference in flavor.

-This, of course, may sound like extra work but if you can do it the manual way, then just grind your spices by hand.
+This, of course, may sound like extra work, but if you can do it the manual way, then just grind your spices by hand.

-You will feel rewarded with the aroma of the spices while grinding them small and that will make you want to have jerk chicken all the more.
+You will feel rewarded with the aroma of the spices while grinding them small, and that will make you want to have jerk chicken all the more.

-The quickest way to create a jerk seasoning (with less flavor) is a 5 minutes job.
+The quickest way to create a jerk seasoning (with less flavor) is a 5-minute job.
+Just mix all the dried powdered spices together and you are done.

 📖 Recipe